A statistical physics framework for optimal learning: Limitations and perspectives

-Our framework can be extended in several directions.
+The results presented in this work are obtained within a class of models actively studied in current theoretical machine learning and statistical physics literature, where analytical tractability is key to derive asymptotically sharp predictions.
+However, this setting relies on several idealizing assumptions, each of which represents an opportunity for future investigation.
 As detailed in Section~\ref{sec:special_cases}, the current formulation already accommodates a variety of learning settings beyond those investigated here, including dynamic architectural features such as gating and attention.
-A first natural extension would involve considering more realistic data models \cite{goldt2020hmm,loureiro2021learning,goldt2022gaussian,adomaityte2023classification} to investigate how data structure affects optimal schedules.
-It would also be relevant to extend the OC framework introduced here to batch learning settings allowing to study how training schedules affect the interplay between memorization and generalization, e.g., via dynamical mean-field theory \cite{mignacco2020dynamical,gerbelot2024rigorous,pmlr-v235-dandi24a}.
-Additionally, it would be relevant to extend the analysis to deep and overparametrized architectures \cite{bordelon2022self,montanari2025dynamical}.
-Finally, the discussion in Section~\ref{sec:DAE} on optimal noise schedules could be extended to generative settings such as diffusion models, enabling the derivation of optimal noise injection protocols \cite{aranguri2025optimizing}.
-Such connection could be explored within recently proposed minimal models of diffusion-based generative models \cite{cui2025precise}.
+An important direction for future work is to understand whether and how structure in real data qualitatively changes the optimal schedules.
+A feasible next step is to study this question within our framework using tractable synthetic models that encode data structure \cite{goldt2020hmm,adomaityte2023classification,PhysRevLett.131.027301}.
+It would also be relevant to analyze batch learning settings allowing to study how training schedules affect the interplay between memorization and generalization, e.g., via dynamical mean-field theory \cite{mignacco2020dynamical}.
+Additionally, it would be relevant to extend the analysis to deep and overparametrized architectures.
+Furthermore, the discussion in Section~\ref{sec:DAE} on optimal noise schedules could be extended to generative settings such as diffusion models, enabling the derivation of optimal noise injection protocols.
+Alternative training objectives could also be considered, including fairness metrics, robustness under distribution shift, or computational efficiency.
+While we analyzed gradient-based learning rules, it would be interesting to explore biologically-plausible update mechanisms.
+Finally, it is of practical importance to extend our optimal-control framework to state-of-the-art ML models, where order parameters are not clearly defined.
+A pragmatic route could be to learn low-dimensional collective variables via clustering and projection, an approach that has proven effective in other contexts, such as agent-based opinion dynamics \cite{monti2025hierarchical}.

-Our framework can also be applied to optimize alternative training objectives.
-While we focused here on minimizing the final generalization error, other criteria---such as fairness metrics in imbalanced datasets, robustness under distribution shift, or computational efficiency---can be incorporated within the same formalism.
-Finally, while we considered gradient-based learning rules, it would be interesting to explore biologically plausible update mechanisms or constraints on control signals inspired by cognitive or neural resource limitations \cite{refinetti2021align,bordelon2022influence,srinivasan2023forward}.